youngrok/djangox/README.md

 Django settings variable DEFAULT_CHARSET will be used for input & output of templates. if None, 'utf8' will be default.

 #### default context
 You can inject default context with django settings MAKO_DEFAULT_CONTEXT.
 It's dict type.

-### Note
-* Package name was changed at ver 1.0.2. djangoxmako -> djangox.mako.
-It uses python namesapce package.
+It also possible to use TEMPLATES config in settings.py.

 ### TODO
-* consider necessity of django middleware.
-I don't think it's needed yet.
 * csrf_token_tag()
 * settings.TEMPLATE_DEBUG support
 * render_to_string
 * support filesystem loader (settings.TEMPLATE_DIR)
 * any other feature that is supported by django template but not supported by djangox-mako.